loncho95/Crowdfunding_ETL/README.md

 # Crowdfunding_ETL _(Project 2)_

 This repository contains a mini team project in which we worked together to build an ETL pipeline using Python, Pandas, Python dictionary methods, and JSONs to extract and transform the data.
-We extracted the data we needed from two raw Excel files, we transformed them to make them useful, exported four CSV files with the transformed data, and we created a SQL database and loaded the CSVs onto the database.

 # Authors